 Education / Research

-Project title: Human Factors in Statistics, supervisors: prof. dr. J. M. Wicherts and prof. dr. M. A. L. M. van Assen.
+Dissertation title: Research on Research: A Meta-Scientific Study of Problems and Solutions in Psychological Science, supervisors: prof. dr. J. M. Wicherts and prof. dr. M. A. L. M. van Assen.
+Awarded the Tilburg University Dissertation Prize.

 - MSc Psychology (cum laude), University of Amsterdam